The Gunnery refurbishment sets a creative legacy

 From 9 March – 10 June 2024, WBPS will host the 24th Biennale of Sydney, one of the world’s leading contemporary art events showcasing dynamic contemporary art from around the globe in Sydney’s most iconic cultural institutions.

-Titled Ten Thousand Suns this year’s Biennale promises to be a carnival of rays and radiance, a free-spirited journey through contemporary art, music, and culinary delights, all set against the backdrop of the iconic White Bay Power Station as its hero.
+Titled Ten Thousand Suns the Biennale promises to be a carnival of rays and radiance, a free-spirited journey through contemporary art, music, and culinary delights, all set against the backdrop of the iconic White Bay Power Station as its hero.

 With artist talks, live music, panels, performances, workshops and family days the program caters to all ages and offers unmissable experiences.

-From Chau Chak Wing Museum, Phoenix Central Park, Artspace at The Gunnery and White Bay Power Station, FDC is proud to have delivered these sites as key contributors to the Biennale.
+From Chau Chak Wing Museum, Phoenix Central Park, Artspace at The Gunnery and White Bay Power Station, FDC is proud to have delivered these sites as key contributors to the 2024 Biennale of Sydney.

 Image credit: Toby Peet